grandady/electric-vehicle/README.md

 **5. Electrical Range**

+objective: The objective of analyzing the electrical range of electric vehicles (EVs) is to evaluate advancements in battery technology, understand vehicle performance, and inform consumer choices and infrastructure planning.

 ````sql

 -- Calculate the average electric range of all electric vehicles

 SELECT AVG(CAST(Electric_Range AS FLOAT)) AS Average_Electric_Range